A critical review of recent GAIA wide binary gravity tests: Posterior scalings in the results of B24

 We finally note that all systematics will necessarily grow with distance, as the quality of observations and their internal systematics (not only their formal statistical errors) also increase.
-In this sense, the limit distances of the samples used by the three groups discussed here are of 200 pc and 80 pc in Chae (2023a), 125pc in Hernandez (2023) and Hernandez et al. (2023), 200pc in Chae (2023b) and 250pc in Banik et al. (2024).
+In this sense, the limit distances of the samples used by the three groups discussed here are of 200 pc and 80 pc in C23, 125 pc in H23 and H234, 135 pc in H22, 200 pc in C24a and C24b, 250 pc in B24 and 300 pc in PS23.